Contact Us

 • The Risk: High volatility, extreme dependency on sales "rainmakers."

-Tier 2: Re-Occuring Revenue (The 7x Bucket)
+Tier 2: Re-Occurring Revenue (The 7x Bucket)

 Often confused with recurring revenue, this is repeat business that isn't contractually guaranteed.
 Think of a marketing agency where the client usually renews, or an IT firm that is the "preferred vendor" for a Fortune 500.
 It looks stable, but it relies on relationships, not contracts.